NNM-V/calculator/README.md

 - How to Use

 ## About the Project
-Calculator that runs in the terminal with C++.
-Application will handle the four basic arithmetic operations of integer, decimal and fraction with and without brackets using the logic of reverse-polish calculation.
+Application will supports the four basic arithmetic operations of integer, decimal and fraction with and without brackets using the logic of Reverse Polish Notation (RPN).

 ## Environment
 - c++17